Wild animals in circuses

 We don't believe animals should be subjected to the conditions of circus life.
 Regular transport, cramped and bare temporary housing, forced training and performance, loud noises and crowds of people are often unavoidable realities for the animals.

 Scientific research has shown that travelling circus life is likely to have a harmful effect on animal welfare .

 Do circuses still use animals?

-Some circuses in Britain currently tour with wild animals, including zebras, lions, snakes, tigers and camels.
+Some circuses in Britain currently tour with wild animals, including zebras, camels, snakes, a fox, a raccoon and a macaw.

 Circus animals are protected by the Animal Welfare Act.
-Wild animals must be licensed but there is no law to stop circuses using certain types of animals.
+Wild animals must be licensed in England but there is no law to stop circuses using certain types of animals.

 Will circuses be banned from using animals?

 The government in Westminster announced a ban in March 2012 on wild animals in circuses in England, with a licensing scheme in the interim.
 We're seriously concerned about the lack of firm commitment to a timetable for implementing a ban.